codegeny/jakartron/README.md

 ### JUnit 5

-Use `@EnableCDI` on your test class (or a meta-annotation) to register the Jakartron JUnit 5 extension.
+Use `@ExtendWithJakartron` on your test class (or a meta-annotation) to register the Jakartron JUnit 5 extension.

 This extension will make sure your test class annotations are scanned and added to the CDI application definition.
 This extension allows parameter injection in your JUnit test methods.